ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     conda activate sharpy_env
     ```

-1. Create a directory `build` that will be used during CMake's building process and `cd` into it:
+3. Create a directory `build` that will be used during CMake's building process and `cd` into it:
     ```bash
     mkdir build
     cd build
     ```

-2. Prepare UVLM and xbeam for compilation using `gfortran` and `g++` in their release builds running.
+4. Prepare UVLM and xbeam for compilation using `gfortran` and `g++` in their release builds running.
 If you'd like to
 change compilers see the Custom Installation.
     ```bash
     cmake ..
     ```

-3. Compile the libraries
+5. Compile the libraries
     ```bash
     make install -j 4
     ```
     where the number after the `-j` flag will specify how many cores to use during installation.

-4. Finally, leave the build directory and install SHARPy
+6. Finally, leave the build directory and install SHARPy
     ```bash
     cd ..
     pip install .
+    ```

+7. You can check the version of SHARPy you are running with
+    ```bash
+    sharpy --version
     ```

 __You are ready to run SHARPy__.
 Continue reading the [Running SHARPy](#running-sharpy) section.